Acmella oleracea

 Acmella oleracea is a species of flowering herb in the family Asteraceae.
-Common names include toothache plant, Szechuan buttons, paracress, buzz buttons, tingflowers and electric daisy.
+Common names include toothache plant, Szechuan buttons, paracress, jambu, buzz buttons, tingflowers and electric daisy.
 Its native distribution is unclear, but it is likely derived from a Brazilian Acmella species.
 A small, erect plant, it grows quickly and bears gold and red inflorescences.
 It is frost-sensitive but perennial in warmer climates.

 Its specific epithet oleracea means "vegetable/herbal" in Latin and is a form of holeraceus (oleraceus).

 Culinary uses

 For culinary purposes, small amounts of shredded fresh leaves are said to add a unique flavour to salads.
-Cooked leaves lose their strong flavour and may be used as leafy greens.
-Both fresh and cooked leaves are used in dishes such as stews in northern Brazil, especially in the state of Pará.
+Cooked leaves lose their strong flavor and may be used as leafy greens; additionally, they are edible in their raw form, along with the fruit.
+Young branches can be cooked and eaten without concern.
+In Madagascar, the plant is known as brèdes mafane, and is a main ingredient in the national dish of the island, called romazava.
+Both fresh and cooked leaves are used in dishes such as stews like tacacá in northern Brazil, especially in the state of Pará.
 They are combined with chilis and garlic to add flavor and vitamins to other foods.

 The flower bud has a grassy taste followed by a strong tingling or numbing sensation and often excessive salivation, with a cooling sensation in the throat.
 The buds are known as "buzz buttons", "Sichuan buttons", "sansho buttons", and "electric buttons".
 In India, they are used as flavoring in chewing tobacco.

 A concentrated extract of the plant, sometimes called jambu oil or jambu extract, is used as a flavoring agent in foods, chewing gum, and chewing tobacco.
 The oil is traditionally extracted from all parts of the plant.
 EFSA and JECFA reviewed a feeding study in rats and both authorities recognized that the no adverse effect level for spilanthol was 572 mg/kg b.w./day, yielding a safe dose of spilanthol of 1.9 mg/kg b.w./day, or 133.5 mg/70-kg-male/day, 111 mg/58-kg-female/day, or 38 mg/20-kg-child/day.

 Jambu extract as a flavoring agent is described as having a citrus, herbal, tropical or musty odor, and its taste can be described as pungent, cooling, tingling, numbing, or effervescent.
 Spilanthol, the major constituent of jambu extract, is responsible for the perception of a mouth-watering flavor sensation, as well as the ability to promote salivation as a sialogogue, perhaps through its astringent action or its pungent taste.